How hard is the CPA Exam? Becker CPA FAQs

-How to pass the CPA Exam
+Is the CPA Exam hard?

-How to study for the CPA Exam
+How do I study for the CPA Exam?

 Given the exam’s level of difficulty, knowing how to study for the CPA Exam is essential.
 A well-designed CPA Exam review course will help familiarize yourself with both the exam’s content and its format and functionality.

 Becker’s CPA Exam Review administers timed drills that assess your strongest and weakest areas.
 Our course includes thousands of questions from previous exams to help you understand the content that will be tested.
 It’s also designed to help you become familiar with the exam’s functionality.
 And with two full final exams per part, you’ll be able to practice using exam-like conditions before exam day.